stripe/stripe-android/wechatpay/README.md

 # Stripe Android SDK WeChatPay module
-Module to provide support for `PaymentIntent` with `wechat_pay` as its payment method.
+This module provides support for `PaymentIntent` with `wechat_pay` as its payment method.

 # Overview
 * This module will provide a `PaymentAuthenticator` implementation to authenticate a [PaymentIntent](https://stripe.com/docs/api/payment_intents) with [next_action.wechat_pay_redirect_to_android_app](https://stripe.com/docs/api/payment_intents/object#payment_intent_object-next_action-wechat_pay_redirect_to_android_app) by invoking the WeChat Pay SDK and pass the required parameters from that hash.